raymondwcs/docker/README.md

 # COMPS381F - Container Virtualization Using Docker [Reference]
+## Introduction
+This tutorial shows you how to run a server using an old version of Node (version 4) using container.

 1. Run `server.js`.
-Make a note about which version of Node.js is being used.
+Make a note about which version of Node is being used.
 3. Register at [Docker Hub](https://hub.docker.com) to obtain your own Docker User ID (`your-docker-id`).
 3. Build a *docker image*
    ```